Using Influencers for Affiliate Marketing

 An added bonus of micro-influencers is the level of engagement they generate.
 Impact found that an increase in followers results in a decrease in engagement; and influencers with 1,000 followers had engagement as high as 85%.
 High engagement rates can mean high conversion rates.

-Both influencer marketing and affiliate marketing take place online - making your brand accessible to affiliates and potential customers from around the world.
+Both influencer marketing and affiliate marketing can promote your brand customers from around the world.

 As likes, shares and influencers continue to multiple, affiliate marketing programs have the opportunity for wider exposure, more leads and potentially higher conversion rates and sales.